 Notarization enabled by Notarize offers other significant advantages that validate and secure your document.
 The notarial session is recorded to protect against identity theft and to create a secure record of the entire process.
 In accordance with governing Virginia statutes and rules, Notarize attaches an x.509 PKI (public key infrastructure) security certificate to each notarized document.
 This certificate seals the document to protect against tampering and is unique to each notary, enabling any authorized recipient of a Notarize document to confirm the validity of the document and the authority of the notary public.

-Yes, Notarize only uses commissioned Electronic Notaries Publics in the Commonwealth of Virginia.
+Yes, Notarize only uses commissioned Electronic Notary Publics in the Commonwealth of Virginia.
 While not required by law in the Commonwealth, Notarize agents also undergo additional background screening and training, and are required to maintain a $25,000 Notary errors and omissions (E&O) policy.

 First, all documents notarized on our platform are digitally signed by the notary using a special x.509 digital certificate issued to the notary (after a rigorous identity security process) by IdenTrust, a trusted Root Certificate Authority.
 Once our notary’s digital certificate is applied to a document, it creates what’s called a digital “hash,” which is like a hidden record of all the bits and bytes comprising the document.
 If any component of the document is later changed, no matter how small, the document will show that it has been changed (or “tampered with”) after the digital signature was applied.
 This enables all users to confirm that they are looking at the original document as originally signed and notarized.
 (This digital signature information is readily viewable in the “signature pane” whenever you view a pdf in Adobe Acrobat).
-Second, we store a digital record of every notarization in a password-enabled “verification portal” where the customer and any authorized recipient (or others authorized by law) can access a digital copy of the original notarized document along with key transactional information about the notarization itself.
-We also store the video of the notarization session, showing both the notary and the signer as their document is notarized, to deter fraud and provide a secure record of the entire transaction.
+Here’s more info on how we verify digital certificates.

 In accordance with governing Virginia statutes and rules, Notarize attaches an x.509 PKI (public key infrastructure) security certificate to each notarized document.
 This certificate seals the document to protect against tampering and is unique to each agent, enabling any recipient of a Notarize document to confirm the validity of the document the authority of the notary public.